isaaguilar/terraform-operator-website/content/docs/architecture/tasks.md

-Tasks perform a set of tasks and multiple tasks make up a workflow.
+Workflows perform a set of tasks and multiple tasks make up a workflow.
 There are three main groupings of tasks:

 - Terraform
 - Setup